 Create a will and financial security for your child

 If you do not currently have a life insurance plan, now is the time to enroll.
-If you do, get paper work in order to switch the beneficiary on the account to your spouse or baby.
+If you do, get the paperwork in order to switch the beneficiary on the account to your spouse or baby.

 Lastly, consider opening a college savings account like a tax-advantaged 529 account for your child.
 While we weren’t in the position to save each month for our baby, for holidays and birthdays we have family members contribute to N’s college account in lieu of other gifts.
 Everyone has been thrilled at the idea of helping us (and her!) save.